 The CSDP module is still growing, but the keys for success remain those who contributed to its success at its birth: international participation and interactive learning.
 These keys are forged by the organisers, the lecturers, the participants and the stakeholder institutions acting together.
-It has been seen, from the investigations conducted during this module, that interaction between the participants and the lecturers and between the participants leads to increasing self-confidence of the participants in their individual abilities and ownership for their learning process.
-In the same way, international participation remains a strong expectation of the participants and the key for broadmindedness, solid networking and self-development of the individuals and the group.
+It has been seen, from the investigations conducted during this module, that interaction between the participants and the lecturers but mostly between the participants themselves leads to increasing self-confidence of the participants in their individual abilities and ownership for their learning process.
+In the same way, international participation remains a key for broadmindedness, solid networking and self-development of the individuals and the group.
 The intercultural aspect of the module means for the participants that "living CSDP" is an essential complement to "knowing CSDP" and a profound characteristic of the CSDP itself: the superposition of defence cultures, traditions and objectives.
+It is highly important, therefore, that the administrative and financial obstacles be addressed at the appropriate levels.
+These can be European and/or national, but the Initiative is anyway an incentive and a forum for addressing these challenges.

-In Wiener Neustadt, the organisers found original solutions for promoting interactive learning in the process and successfully put them into practice.
-Furthermore, they developed new dimensions for the implementation and development of these modules in making the hosting cadets responsible for parts of the module before their European comrades and, above all, responsible for their own learning.
-Their achievements and their major contribution to the success of this 2012 Austrian edition suggest not only that their role deserves to be developed further with regard to these modules but potentially also at the scale of the Initiative for the exchange of young officers itself.
+In Wiener Neustadt, the organisers found solutions for promoting interactive learning in the process and successfully put them into practice.
+Furthermore, they developed innovative dimensions for the implementation and development of these modules in making the hosting cadets responsible for parts of the module before their European comrades and, above all, responsible for their own learning.
+Their achievements and their major contribution to the success of this 2013 Austrian edition suggest not only that their role deserves to be developed further with regard to these modules but potentially also at the scale of the Initiative for the exchange of young officers itself.